 Here we address a very basic question: Does changing the amount of snow on sea ice lead to reductions or increases in sea ice area and volume?
 We use experiments with a coupled climate model in which we impose changes in the amount of snowfall over the sea ice pack, effectively changing the amount of snow on sea ice in both hemispheres.
-This allows us to isolate the

-110 influence of snow on sea ice, to assess its regional and hemispheric dependence, and to determine the net impacts on the sea ice cover and polar climates while accounting for atmospheric feedbacks.
+This allows us to isolate the influence of snow on sea ice and determine the net impacts on the sea ice cover and polar climates while accounting for atmospheric feedbacks.

-2 Methods

-To investigate the role of snow on sea ice, we perform simulations using the Community Earth System Model 2 (CESM2; Danabasoglu et al., 2019).
-The atmosphere is modeled using the Community Atmosphere Model 6 (CAM6; Gettelman et al.,
+2 Methods 95 To investigate the role of snow on sea ice, we perform simulations using the Community Earth System Model 2 (CESM2; Danabasoglu et al., 2019).
+The atmosphere is modeled using the Community Atmosphere Model 6 (CAM6; Gettelman et al., 2019) and land is modeled using the Community Land Model 5 (CLM5; Lawrence et al., 2019).
+Sea ice is modeled using the CICE sea ice model version 5.1.2 (Hunke et al., 2015).
+This model includes an elastic-viscous-plastic rheology (Hunke and